ryanatkn/gro/src/docs/slop/filer.md

 A `Disknode` represents a file or directory in the filesystem.
 Resources are loaded explicitly and cached based on a version counter.
+For symlinks, content loading automatically resolves the target path.

 ```typescript
 class Disknode {